hifza12/HCI/Ass1.md

 ## Tasks Performed ##
 We saw in class that the actual reason of using a device or interacting with an interface is to accomplish a task.
 List around 10 tasks that you think users performs in your domain of choosing where good HCI can help people:
--locate beds
+1.locate beds
--symptoms checker
+2.symptoms checker
--find nearby hospitals
+3.find nearby hospitals
--Doctor available or not
+4.Doctor available or not
--Kits available or not
+5.Kits available or not
--online payment
+6.online payment
 -medicine price comparsion
 -Recive Plasma or donate plasma